gitadr/gatsbyPortfolio/src/content/notes/note_231001_LennysPodcast.md

 ---
-title: "Outside perspective."
+title: "Outside Perspective."
 date: "2023-11-19"
 tags: ["General"]
 ---

-As I approach my 5 year anniversary at Nearmap, i'm increasingly craving outside perspective on what gret design looks like in other orgs.
-I've recently found these three podcasts by Lenny Rachitsky to be super interesting.
+As I approach my five-year anniversary at Nearmap, I'm increasingly feeling the need to gain outside perspectives.
+I believe it's important to challenge existing processes and incorporate new ways of working, and this becomes increasingly difficult without external influences or stimuli.

-I need to find time to turn these into articles...
+With that in mind, I've found three podcasts by Lenny Rachitsky to be incredibly useful in learning how other organizations approach design and product development:

 - ['Brian Chesky’s new playbook'](https://www.lennyspodcast.com/brian-cheskys-new-playbook/)
 - ['Building beautiful products with Stripe’s Head of Design | Katie Dill'](https://www.lennyspodcast.com/building-beautiful-products-with-stripes-head-of-design-katie-dill-stripe-airbnb-lyft/)